phdata/archway/CONTRIBUTING.md

   know where to look (e.g. all `ExecutionContext`s are defined in `Server`, or all our http client calls go through "here").

 ### External Dependencies

-Heimdali's API is heavily focused on cats-related dependencies in alignment with the previous principal discussed.
+Archway's API is heavily focused on cats-related dependencies in alignment with the previous principal discussed.
 If new dependencies are required, it should be discussed first, and ideally should be within the TypeLevel ecosystem.

 Current Primary Dependencies: